friemen/reactnet/README.md

 the number of expected deliveries for each reactive.
 This counter is increased for a reactive whenever it is contained in a `:dont-complete` seq that the link-function returns as part of the result map.
-By default all output reactives of the link are listed, but link-functions can override this.
-The counter for a reactive is decreased whenever a value is delivered.
+All output reactives of the link are listed, if an executor is used to execute the link function.
+The counter for a reactive is decreased when a stimulus contains it in the `:allow-complete` set of reactives.

 In addition the network maintains a `:pending-completions` seq that contains those reactives which are to be completed unless they appear